Faux Marble Background for Photography

 Faux Marble Background

-Now I’m no expert photographer, but I do love playing with the images.
-Food is not that easy to photograph!
-If you have been following my blog, or if you’re new to it, I want you to know that any of the food images I use in my recipe post, will be my own.
+Now, I’m no professional photographer, but I do enjoy playing around with my food photography.
+Capturing the perfect shot isn’t always easy!
+If you’ve been following my blog (or if you’re new here), I want you to know that all the food images in my recipe posts are my own.

 Supplies